colinwcrowley/multiregeneration-tutorial/example-pages/nash-equilibria/nash-equilibria.md

 \Pi_b :&= B_{11}a_1b_1+B_{12}a_1b_2+B_{21}a_2b_1+ B_{22} a_2 b_2,
 \end{align*}
 $$
-contains the set of Nash equilibria.
+contains the set of mixed Nash equilibria.

 ### Input format